Practicing Responsible Management

 During World War II, there were many issues, but one of them, the hardest, was the Holocaust and those who survived were lucky enough to tell their story.
 History repeats itself in Gaza, as I sit here and write and struggle with guilt, guilt for being part of this tragedy and worldwide catastrophe.
 I feel a guilt inside that is so raw and tender and yet, it is not even enough to justify what is happening to the women and children of the world.

 I used to be a great tennis player and an avid student in school, but today I find myself at a loss, writing, here, in Albany, NY.
-A city that does no justice to the world that we live in.
+A city which does no justice to the world that we live in.
 There are so many issues that I want to address and there are no words to state what I feel, there are no more feelings of despair available for me to express what it means to lose our people.
 One soul at a time, we are leaving this world in pieces and in chaos.

 I recently had a conversation with a family member who opened my eyes, they said that I am not strong, although I was under the assumption that I am a strong woman.
 I have been enlightened, as I sit here and write about the world, my world, which is pretty small if I were to be honest.
 I want to apologize to the world for what is happening, it is my fault to be so blind, so constricted, so hindered from the truth.